Sopur/Discord-user-bots/README.md

 # Sopur's user bot library
     Hello!
 This is a user bot library the allows for a lot more things than Discord.js.
-    For example, this library allows you to access to everything a legit client does.
-Like user notes, friend counts, the defualt Discord tutorial, and everything else.
+    For example, this library allows you to access to everything a legit client does;
+    like user notes, friend counts, the defualt Discord tutorial, and everything else.
     This library is in a early state and needs more work.
     More functions will be added soon.